Towards Tight Communication Lower Bounds for Distributed Optimisation: Introduction

 where $\sum_{i = 1}^N f_i$ is $\alpha$-strongly convex and $\beta$-strongly smooth, and $\kappa = \beta/\alpha$ is the condition number.
 This is, to our knowledge, the first tight upper bound for communication cost of quantised gradient descent on quadratic functions, as well as the first upper bound that does not require all-to-all broadcast.
 In particular, for constant condition number $\kappa$, this matches our main lower bound when $d \gg N$, e.g. $d = \Omega(N^{2 + \delta})$ for constant $\delta > 0$.

 Our algorithm builds on prior quantised gradient descent implementations~\citep{magnusson2019maintaining,alistarh2017qsgd}, however, to achieve a tight bound, we need to (a)~ensure that our gradient quantisation is sufficiently parsimonious, using $O(d \log \kappa)$ bits per gradient, and (b)~avoid all-to-all exchange of gradients.
 For (a), we specialise a recent lattice-based quantisation scheme which allows arbitrary centring of iterates~\citep{alistarh2020distributed}, and for (b), we use two-stage quantisation approach, where the nodes first send their quantised gradients to the coordinator, and the coordinator then broadcasts the carefully quantised sum back to nodes.
+In Appendix~\ref{app:subsampling}, we further show that this running time can be improved using randomisation when $\beta d / N \varepsilon$ is small, using a simple sub-sampling approach.